You can get in trouble when you treat relationships as tools.

 Maybe you’ll take steps to eliminate compulsive eating.
 Perhaps you’ll tell yourself something like, “Boy, that candy is tasting good, but at this rate, I’m going to finish the whole box by the end of the day.
 I’m not going to take more than one piece every 30 minutes.”

 The problem isn’t so much that you’re enjoying a treat.
 It’s the number of treats.
-You need to employ a breaking mechanism to curb that quantity.
+It would be best if you employed a breaking mechanism to curb that quantity.

 Set limits.
 Within and with those limits, you can prosper.

 The body needs proper nutrition to run well.
 You want to have a good relationship with the tool.
-Candy doesn’t fall into the category of good nutrition.
-Soda doesn’t either.
-Yet you enjoy the taste of the candy.
-You enjoy soda.
-It’s more of a reward for your mind and a sense of taste than your body.
-Within the intertwining concepts of tool and relationship, you find some degree of moderation.
+Yet candy doesn’t fall into the category of good food, and soda doesn’t either.
+Yet you enjoy the sweet taste.
+It’s a reward for your mind and a sense of taste than your body.
+Within the intertwining concepts of tool and relationship, you find some moderation.

 Vaccines aren’t 100 percent effective by themselves.
 They always have to work alongside the body’s immune system.
 They rely on other factors like viral load and herd immunity to bolster their efficacy.
-They do mobilize your immune system to assist it in its fight.
-They’re just one factor.
-That’s why this bit of mental programming isn’t a cure, but it still useful when it comes to curbing psychosomatic illness.
+They do mobilize your immune system to assist it in its fight, and they’re just one factor.
+That’s why this bit of mental programming isn’t a cure, but it is still useful for curbing psychosomatic illness.
 You can still be blindsided by the effects of a habit you’re unaware of.
 Bolster your self-awareness when you can.
 One way is through dream journaling.
 Remembering your dreams is an underused form of mediation that boosts self-knowledge and overall awareness.

 What are tools?